Quick answer

 If you have limited time, prioritize in this order:

 - Primary category - wrong category means wrong queries.
-Fix this first.
+Fix this second.

 - Services section - fastest way to expand the search queries you rank for.